-A licence may be granted subject to such conditions as the Minister thinks fit and specifies in the licence.
+(1) A licence may be granted subject to such conditions as the Minister thinks fit and specifies in the licence.

+(2) Without limiting subsection (1), a geothermal production licence is subject to the condition that geothermal energy may be recovered under the licence only in accordance with the approved development plan.

+[Section 66 amended by No. 35 of 2007 s.
+56.]

 67. Storage of petroleum underground

 (1) A person shall not inject petroleum into a natural underground reservoir —